Jma353/CAMLWare/documentation/Language.md

                 edge [bend left=60]   node {1} (1);
 \end{tikzpicture}

-The corresponding `CamelWare` code is
+A naive `CamelWare` implementation is:

 ```
 input in_channel[1]